 Australian longliners generally target more than one species in the fishing season and the targeted effort (number of hooks targeting SBT) is not distinguishable from logbooks.
 For information, nominal SBT CPUE for all Australian longline effort is provided at Appendix 4.

-No SBT have been landed by troll vessels since 1998-99.
+One troll vessel has landed SBT since 1998-99.

 Size composition